Dale Mabry Army Airfield: Fighter training

 Sometime in 1942, the 99th Fighter Squadron under the command of Lt.
 Col. Benjamin Davis received advanced training at Mabry Field.
 In 1942 and 1944 Chinese Air Force & Free French Air Force Air cadets trained at Dale Mabry Field, using the gunnery range at Alligator Point and the bombing range at Sopchoppy.

-Combat training was upgraded to the P-47 Thunderbolt in the fall of 1943, as well as P-51 Mustangs as soon as they became available.
+Combat training was upgraded to the Republic P-47 Thunderbolt in the fall of 1943, as well as P-51 Mustangs as soon as they became available.
 In an administrative reorganization by HQ Army Air Force, on 1 May 1944, numbered training units in the Zone of the Interior (ZI) (Continental United States) were re-designated as "Army Air Force Base Units".
 At Dale Mabry, the 338th Fighter Group was inactivated, and replaced by the 335th Army Air Force Base Unit (Replacement Training Unit, Fighter), the squadrons being designated as "A" and "B".

 Several bases in Florida, including Dale Mabry, served as detention centers for German prisoners-of-war (POWs) in the latter part of 1944 and 1945.
 At its apex, 150 POWs were interned at the base.
 Air Service Command used Dale Mabry for training of numerous Service Groups from 1941 until 1943 prior to their overseas deployment.
 In addition Air Materiel Command established a maintenance sub-depot to maintain the training aircraft assigned to the base.